The Trajectory PHD Filter for Coexisting Point and Extended Target Tracking: The General TPHD Filter

-if $t+i-1=k$ and otherwise $\lambda_{k|k-1}\left(t,x^{1:i}\right)$ equals to zero. \end{Pro} The proof of Proposition 1 via direct KLD minimization is provided in Appendix A. As a general target-generated measurement model is considered in this filter, we can recover the standard point and extended TPHD filter updates, see Appendix B.
+if $t+i-1=k$ and otherwise $\lambda_{k|k-1}\left(t,x^{1:i}\right)$ equals to zero. \end{Pro} {The proof of Proposition 1 via direct KLD minimization is provided in Appendix A. As a general target-generated measurement model is considered in this filter, we can recover the standard point and extended TPHD filter updates (See Appendix B).
+The general TPHD (G-TPHD) filter is not a straightforward combination of the TPHD filter for point target (P-TPHD) and TPHD for extended target tracking (E-TPHD).
+To derive the G-TPHD, we first derive the TPHD update for general target-generated measurement, which can take into account the measurement models for point and extended targets, simultaneously.
+Without this measurement model and the associated update step, it is not possible to derive the G-TPHD filter.}